• Skip to main content

 What is it?

-After a learning activity, students have developed so much new knowledge and connections, and you want to capture that gained information.
-This final framework component invites students to share what they have learned or experienced from the activity.
 It can be powerful to ask students to reflect on how they might have changed based on a learning experience.
 Adding a reflection component to your discussions can illuminate where construction of new knowledge has occurred.
-Including this component will take more time for students, but it is helpful for them to be able to synthesize not only their thoughts but also the thoughts and perspectives they gain from others.
+We recognize that including this component will take more time for students, but it is helpful for them to be able to synthesize not only their thoughts but also the thoughts and perspectives they gain from others.
+In a discussion post, you can include a reflection component with questions like these to uncover any kind of transformation that has happened during the activity: “Did you learn anything new?
+Did you change your mind about anything?
+How have you deepened or expanded your own thinking?”

-Example language
+Example

 The process of digging deeper and constructing new knowledge commands a level of attention from students that signifies their engagement.
 Whenever students can interact with content in ways that allow them to construct new meaning, they form a deeper connection to the content itself and are able to interact more meaningfully with others (Brokensha & Greyling, 2015; Galikyan & Admiraal, 2019; Jarosewich et al., 2010; Wang & Chen, 2008).